 Already, violent clashes have broken out between Hamas and Fatah.
-There is a danger of collapse of the Palestinian Authority, chaos, and a need for the Israeli army to intervene anew to restore order.
+There is a danger of the collapse of the Palestinian Authority, chaos, and a need for the Israeli army to intervene anew to restore order.
 Finally, May 9, under European pressure, the U.S. relented and a trickle of aid began to flow.

 Query: who, besides al-Qaeda and recruiters of suicide bombers, can conceivably benefit from persecuting the Palestinian people like this?
 Does President Bush or Condi Rice think the Palestinians will respect an America that did this to their children, after we urged this election, called for Hamas to participate, and preached our devotion to democracy?